brainsatplay/brainsatplay/docs/docs/index.md

 The release of Firefox 60 (May 2018) marked its support in all major browsers.
 And Node.js 14 (April 2021) finally made these capabilities stable for server-side code.
 But had anything really changed about reuse?

+Package managers such as NPM and Yarn made the process of reusing code easier by  installing sub-dependencies, configuring your dependency tree, and much more.
+Yet since packages don't have a uniform structure, they aren't composable.

-Working with browser-based physiological computing systems at this time, Joshua Brewster and Garrett Flynn designed a way to use modularity to compose Web applications as graphs.
-Then they took the latest latest APIs for data acquisition (e.g. Web Bluetooth, Web Serial, etc.) and developed a way to process and forward data as fast as possible.
+Working with browser-based physiological computing systems at this time, Joshua Brewster and Garrett Flynn designed **a standard that combine ESM and JSON to specify composable Web plugins**.
+Then they took the latest latest APIs for data acquisition (e.g. Web Bluetooth, Web Serial, etc.) and developed a way to process and forward data in graphs as fast as possible.

 ## Playing with Code
 `brainstplay` embodies our desire to support the joy of developers as they create high-performance code.
 It encompasses many different goals including **first-class TypeScript support**, a focus on **inspectability and interactivity**, and **accessibility** for use by everyone with a brain.